virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ```
 where:

-- `region` - hardware node region
+- `region` - hardware node's <a href="https://docs.jelastic.com/environment-regions" target="_blank">region</a>
 - `envName` - short domain name of a new environment
 - `name` - JPS name
-- `nodes` - object of new nodes
+- `nodes` - description of nodes
 - `onInstall` - entry point for performed actions

 ### installAddon

-You can install a few custom add-ons within a single manifest, therefore, add-ons can be installed to:
+You can install a <a href="/creating-manifest/add-ons/" target="_blank">custom add-on</a> within another manifest.
+Thus, the add-on can be installed to:

-- an existing environment, if installation type is *update*
+- an existing environment, if its installation type is *update*

-- a new environment, if installation type is *install*.
-In this case, add-ons are installed sequentially one by one right after a new environment setup.
+- a new environment, if its installation type is *install*.
+In this case, add-ons are installed sequentially one by one right after a new environment creation.

-All the add-ons will have installation type *update* by default.
+All the custom add-ons that are declared within another manifest have the *update* installation type by default.

-The example below shows how to pass the add-on identifier to *installAddon* action.
-This add-on should be described in the *addons* section.
-The custom add-on with the *firstAddon* identifier will create a new file in the *tmp* directory on a compute node.
+The example below shows how to pass the add-on identifier to the *installAddon* action.
+This add-on's parameters are described in the *addons* section.
+As a result, the custom add-on with the *firstAddon* identifier initiates the creation of a new file in the *tmp* directory on a compute node.
 ``` json
 {
 	"type": "update",